Rising Deaths from Mixing Cocaine with Opioids

 - Elevated body temperature

 Time is of the essence in the event of cocaine overdose.
 Seizure, stroke, heart attack, and death can follow if you don’t take prompt action.
-If opioids are also in the bloodstream, the danger is heightened further.
+If cocaine is mixed with opioids and both are now in the bloodstream, the danger is heightened further.

 There were almost 16,000 cocaine overdose deaths in 2019, but many more also involving opioids.